Man jumps in Yampa River to flee from ICE agents amid local searches

 Her organization helps immigrants understand their rights and connects them with resources to maneuver immigration laws, as well as with other resources in the community.

 Integrated Community is open Monday through Thursday, 11:30 a.m. to 5:30 p.m., with additional appointments available outside these hours.
+Find more information at ciiccolorado.org.

 To reach Derek Maiolo, call 970-871-4247, email dmaiolo@SteamboatPilot.com or follow him on Twitter @derek_maiolo